Welcome to the Suffolk Village Signs Website

 There are over five thousand village signs throughout Britain with just over four hundred in Suffolk alone.
 This site aims to show as many village signs in the county as possible with a short description.
 Where I can find old signs or those that have disappeared, I will also show here.
 A few of the signs will have more detail where I can gather relevant and reliable information.

 I only started looking at village signs in anger in 2019 and this was mainly in Norfolk, of which I have now completed the list I set out to cover.
-Suffolk then appealed to me to complete as well, of which I am nearly done (as of 21/01/2024).
-Hopefully this will be done by the Summer this year and then I will be able to re-write this sentence.
+Suffolk then appealed to me to complete as well, of which I am done (as of 12/10/2024).
 Hopefully this site will inspire some of you to take on the quest.
-I have provided location details and a map which anybody can freely download and use.
+I have provided location details which anybody can freely download and use.
 I am very interested in the old signs that are no longer around and may have been re-sited elsewhere in the likes of village halls or churches.
 Please email me if you have interesting stories or details about new or old signs.
 This is a work in progress and more details will follow in time.
-You can also join the Village Sign Society Facebook page, which I administrate, to post any pictures and thoughts.
+You can also join the Village Sign Facebook page, which I administrate, to post any pictures and thoughts.
 Next stop will be a similar site for Norfolk Village Signs.
 My contact details can be found in the footer.

 All the photographs were taken by me (Bob Mitchell), unless otherwise specified.
 Information contained on this site has been taken from many sources, including the following: